tno-terminology-design/tev2-specifications/docs/spec-tools/20-mrg-terminology-construction.md

 The ability to rename terms as they are imported may introduce some issues related to other field-names, such as `term`, `formphrases`, `synonyms`, `glossaryText`s and possibly some others.
 Perhaps this syntax should therefore be extended, enabling [curators](@) to simultaneously change these (and other) fields in the [MRG entry](@).
 :::

 In analogy with [namespaces](https://en.wikipedia.org/wiki/Namespace), we accommodate for the renaming of [terms](@) as they are 'imported' from [terminologies](@) other than the one that we are constructing.
-However, the analogy breaks down in the sense that it is not only a [term](@) that should be renameable (which is sufficient for [namespaces](https://en.wikipedia.org/wiki/Namespace)), but also certain attributes may need to be changed.
+However, the analogy breaks down in the sense that it is not only a [term](@) that should be renamable (which is sufficient for [namespaces](https://en.wikipedia.org/wiki/Namespace)), but also certain attributes may need to be changed.

 The following syntaxes are available for renaming fields in an [MRG entry](@) that is part of the [terminology under construction](@):